SEARCH

 Read full disclosure statement here.

 Did you know if you sow seeds at certain soil temperatures you will get the best germination rates?
 Every plant species has its own sweet spot, and the more we accommodate this, the better the results.
-If you have struggled with seed starting, this may be the tip you need to turn that growing thumb green.
+Start measuring your soil temperature to know the best time to sow seeds.

 For more beginner tips, also see Seed Starting 101 and clever ways gardeners use warmth to speed up seed germination.
 This lists best soil temperatures for flowers and herbs.